ameyasubhash/recommender_system/README.md

 # recommender_system
+Summary:
+🔍 Excited to share my research internship under Dr. Bidyut Patra, IIT-BHU! 🎓

+📚 Implemented a Recommender System research paper on "Item-Based Collaborative Filtering" using the MovieLens dataset with 1M+ movie ratings.

+💡 Built a Python implementation of the algorithm, calculating similarity scores between movies to predict ratings.

+📊 Evaluated the system's accuracy using Mean Absolute Error (MAE) and achieved promising results.

+🙌 Grateful for Dr. Patra's mentorship and expertise in Recommender Systems.

 The dataset used for the item-based collaborative filtering model is downloaded from the MovieLens website, a popular movie recommendation platform and research resource.
 The specific dataset used in this case is the "1 Million Plus" dataset, which contains over one million movie ratings.

 Each component plays a crucial role in building and evaluating the recommender system.